Bee Balm, Wild Bergamot,

-Bee Balm herb is edible and medicinal.
+Bee Balm herb is edible.
 All above ground parts of the plant are edible and used as a pot herb, and also used as a flavoring in cooked foods.
 The flowers make an attractive edible garnish in salads.

 Bee Balm herb is noted for its fragrance, and is a source of oil of thyme.
-The fresh or dried leaves are brewed into a refreshing aromatic and medicinal tea.
-An infusion of young Bee Balm leaves used to form a common beverage in many parts of the United States.
+The fresh or dried leaves are brewed into a refreshing, aromatic herbal tea.

 Other Names: Eastern Beebalm, Bergamot, Wild Oswego Tea, Horsemint, Monarda